 or we could put in a better path that looks to a more central location.

-#1 Updated by Erica Snider about 6 years ago
+#1 Updated by Erica Snider over 6 years ago

 - Category set to Geometry

 The first question is whether this file is still needed, since the later versions of the parser might know the schema.
 Brian will test this.